DIY Panel Door

 Dealing with Fake Wood Grain Doors

-If the wood veneer is not peel & stick, it will need to be attached to the door with adhesive.
+If the wood veneer is not peel-and-stick, it will need to be attached to the door with adhesive.
 Contact cement is most often used for this, just like mounting laminate on a kitchen countertop.
 Both the backside of the veneer and the face of the door will need to be coated with contact cement; a paint short nap roller works well for this.
 Once the adhesive becomes tacky, the two pieces can be put together and pressed down.

 Stick-on Faux Door Panels